rubyreferences/rubyref/_src/content/language/metaprogramming.md

       end
     end

-Note how varying of elements of syntax (optional paretheses around method arguments and `{}` vs `do / end` around blocks) allow to create boilerplate-less definition of tests.
+Note how varying elements of syntax (optional paretheses around method arguments and `{}` vs `do / end` around blocks) allows the creation of boilerplate-less tests.